Newsletter

 These six etiquette missteps can prove costly overseas (Credit: DailyPassport-October 2025).

-- Driving Off-Road in Iceland – Iceland’s breathtaking scenery is a major draw for overseas visitors, but it is far more fragile than it looks.
-The delicate moss that shrouds lava fields and canyons is easily trampled.
+- Driving Off-Road in Iceland – Iceland’s breathtaking scenery is a major draw for overseas visitors, but it is far more fragile than it looks. .
 According to the Environment Agency o Island, it can take years or even decades for a damaged area to repair itself, in part due to the cold-climate and short growing season.
-Off-road driving is banned and a substantial fine of up to $825 awaits anyone who is caught do so illegally.

 - Swimming in a Venice Canal can land an unsuspecting visitor with a $410 fine.
-The water is not generally considered sanitary, either possible as a consequence of thoughtless trash-disposal, antiquated plumbing, and inadequate sewerage systems.
+The water is not sanitary.

 - Scrunching Up a Bank Note in Thailand – According to Article 112 of the Thai Penal Code, “Whoever defames, insults, or threatens the King, the Queen, the Heir-apparent, or the Regent shall be punished with imprisonment of three to 15 years.”
 While making a joke about the royal family or refusing to stand while the national anthem is played won’t win you any friends, even crumpling up a banknote featuring their likenesses as you put it into a pocket or throwing one on the counter of a bar could be misconstrued as disrespecting the royal family.
 So, when handing over baht to pay for something in Thailand, make sure it’s pristine.